-The bill of material, or BOM, is a list of the raw materials and parts that are indispensable to manufacture a product.
+The bill of material, or BOM, is a list of the raw materials and parts that are indispensable to manufacturing a product.
 The BOM includes an item number, description, and quantity for each part.
-It also includes information about subassemblies and other parts that may be essential to complete the final product.
+It also includes information about subassemblies and other parts that may be essential to complete the finished product.

 The bill of materials is critical for companies that sell their products through retail channels or directly to customers.
 This data allows them to plan their manufacturing outputs, manage inventory levels, and forecast future sales volumes accurately.

 - Electronic bill of materials (E-BOM) – This type of BOM is essential in electronics manufacturing industries for creating an electronic schematic diagram from a bill of materials.
 An electronic schematic diagram shows the interconnections between all circuit elements in any electronic circuit design.